East Iceland is an area of many charms. But it´s an area that has not reached the same fame as the south-east or the north of Iceland.

 There are many small fishing villages in this part of the country.
 Each one of them has its character and charm.
 To walk around the little towns is time well spent.
 So is visiting the many museums, markets, and cafés in the different villages.

 The Reindeer were first brought to Iceland in 1771, but they were only able to live here after they were placed in East Iceland in 1780 and they have only been able to establish a population in this part of the country.
 That alone is an excellent reason to visit East Iceland in wintertime when they are the most visible.
 You can also join us on our Wild Reindeer Experience tour where we take you to places with the best chances of viewing the deer.

 Many beautiful places in the Icelandic highlands are at close range from East Iceland.
 Among these places are the stunning Tröllakrókar and Mt.
 Kistufell.
 Those places are remarkable to see covered in snow with an impressive view.

 Although you can find puffins in many places in Iceland, they are not always easily seen.
 In East Iceland, there is a great place to view the birds by Bakkagerði village.

 Although the entire island has rich mythology East Iceland is a place where you can really feel it’s presence.
 Eg. Borgarfjörður Eystra is renowned for elves.
 Just ask the locals for some stories about their area.

 - The East Iceland fog

-Unlike many renown tourist places in Iceland the east cost has not become as crowded as the rest of the country.
-Therefore you should really take advantage of this perk.
+Unlike many renown tourist places in Iceland, the east coast has not become as crowded as the rest of the country.
+Therefore you should take advantage of this perk.